Merna21/landing-page/README.md

 ## Description

-Dynamic Landing Page With 4 Sections Or More As You Want Dynamic Navbar With The Same Number Of Sections Resposive Navbar
-Know The Section When It's On The Viewport
+Dynamic landing page with 4 sections or more as you want.
+Dynamic navbar with the same number of sections.
+Resposive navbar.
+Know the section when it's on the viewport